 When we identify suspects we seek to detain them and investigate offences promptly.
 Local Bobbies work in partnership with internal and external partners to problem solve repeat locations and to manage repeat suspects.

-Area Crime Teams respond to burglaries, targeting those responsible for series crime.
-Country Watch - Rural Crime Task Force is being created to focus on rural crime and respond better to crimes in Rural Locations affecting Rural Communities.
+Our Country Watch - Rural Crime Task Force has been created to focus on rural crime and respond better to crimes in Rural Locations affecting Rural Communities.